Last Updated on May 23, 2024

-There are a set of procedures that need to be followed in Arizona to legally evict someone from your property.
+For the eviction process in Arizona, there are a set of procedures that must be followed to legally evict someone from your property.
 Once they are out, you want to take steps to ensure that they do not reenter it.

-Locksmiths provide an important service during an eviction to re-secure your property by rekeying the locks so the old keys can no longer be used to gain access.
+A Locksmith serving the Phoenix Metro area can provide an important service after an eviction to re-secure your property by rekeying the locks so the old tenants can no longer gain access.

-The information below is a summary guide on the Arizona eviction process, but it is not a substitute for legal advice.
+The information below is a summary guide on the Arizona eviction process.
+It is not a substitute for legal advice.
 This information was obtained by visiting AzCourts.Gov, where you can find more extensive information on the subject.

-1. Notify tenant in writing that the rental agreement will terminate.
+- Notify the tenant in writing that the rental agreement will terminate.

-4. After winning the judgement, if the tenant does not move out, get a Writ of Restitution .
+- After winning the judgment, if the tenant does not move out, get a Writ of Restitution.

 All legitimate locksmiths in Arizona will require that the constable or sheriff be present before starting the rekey of the property.